How To Choose the Right Skirting Board Size

 Summary

-1. Period properties are normally suited to larger skirting boards, while modern homes may be suited to more average and smaller sizes.
+- Period properties are normally suited to larger skirting boards, while modern homes are usually suited to smaller sizes.

-2. Larger skirting boards can deliver a stronger statement in a room, emphasise colours and add detail, whereas shorter boards can deliver a subtler effect to prevent attention being drawn from centre pieces.
+- Larger skirting boards can deliver a stronger statement in a room, emphasise colours and add detail, whereas shorter boards can deliver a subtler effect to prevent attention being drawn away from centre pieces.

-These ideas should help guide your choice when choosing a skirting board size, but how you choose to balance these principles is down to your own personal opinion and how you are going to be decorating the room going forward.
+These ideas should help guide your choice when choosing a skirting board size and style, but how you choose to balance these principles is down to your own personal opinion and how you are going to be decorating the room going forward.